badlydrawnrob/thema-css/README.md

 </main>
 ```

+## Research questions

+1. How do I integrate these styles when using [frameworks](https://picocss.com/)?
+2. How can Ai guide and help me creating CSS (and it's rules)?
+3. How can we speed up writing CSS and maintain order (with Thema rules)?
+4. How can we utilise tools for _avoiding_ writing CSS wherever possible?[^1]

 ## Inspiration

 Besides ECSS, GPS, and Thema I've loosely borrowed ideas from [`@mdo`](http://codeguide.co/) and [Google's](https://google.github.io/styleguide/htmlcssguide.html) code guide for orderly code.

+[^1]: Such as Ai, tooling, ux guis, and so on.
+These are all great and useful (in the future will we even write CSS?) but I'd advise having at the very least a cursory knowledge of CSS before leaning on these; even if it's just Markdown level knowledge (typography, colours, basic elements).
+Without it, you may be lost if something goes wrong, and bugs are a guarantee when styling websites!